MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 This version of the default policy is from July 31, 2017.

 This default policy is created only if the Azure Rights Management service was activated when the policy was created.
-If this service was not activated, the default policy does not configure protection for the sub-labels **Confidential \ All employees** and **Highly Confidential \ All employees**.
-In this case, the default policy remains the same as the [previous default policy](#default-policy-before-july-31-2017).
+If this service was not activated, the default policy does not configure protection for the following sub-labels:

+- **Confidential \ All Employees**

+- **Confidential \ Recipients Only**

+- **Highly Confidential \ All Employees**.

+- **Highly Confidential \ Recipients Only**.

+In this case, the default policy remains the same as the [previous default policy](#default-policy-before-july-31-2017), with the exception that the **Recipients Only** sub-labels are created with no protection settings.

-The protection applied to these sub-labels use default templates that are automatically converted to labels in the Azure portal.
+When protection is applied to the All Employees sub-labels, the protection is configured by using the default templates that are automatically converted to labels in the Azure portal.
 For more information about these templates, see [Configuring and managing templates for Azure Information Protection](configure-policy-templates.md).

 ### Labels